 In 1990, the Occupational Safety and Health Administration (OSHA) released a regulation entitled, Occupational Exposures to Hazardous Chemicals in the Laboratory (29 CFR 1910.1450), commonly referred to as the "Laboratory Safety Standard".

 This Laboratory Safety Plan (LSP) is intended to meet the requirements of the federal Laboratory Safety Standard.
 It describes policies, procedures, equipment, personal protective equipment and work practices that are capable of protecting employees from the health hazards in laboratories.
 All laboratory workers must be made aware of this plan.
-New employees should review the plan and receive safety training before beginning work with hazardous chemicals.
+New employees must review the plan and receive safety training before beginning work in the laboratory.
 The plan must be available to all laboratory workers at all times.

 This LSP also addresses the concerns of the federal Toxic Substance Control Act (TSCA).
 TSCA requires that prudent laboratory practices be developed and documented for research involving new chemicals that have not had their health and environmental hazards fully characterized.
 Laboratories engaged in research must consider the applicability of TSCA on their operation.
 TSCA, administered by the U.S. Environmental Protection Agency (EPA) under the New Chemicals Program, is intended to ensure that the human health and environmental effects of chemical substances are identified and adequately addressed prior to commercial use or transport of those substances.
 A new chemical is a chemical substance that is produced or imported and not yet listed on the TSCA Chemical Substance Inventory.
 Each laboratory or research group that synthesizes or imports new chemicals must determine if and how TSCA applies to their laboratory activities – see Appendix A.